Arshiatmi/kms/README.md

 # KMS
 This Is KMS Library That Created For Hackers In Python Language.
-Its For Someone Who Need To Create A PowerFul Tool!
+Its For Someone Who Need To Create A Hacking Tool!
 Because Its Contains Lots Of Things That Hackers Need And Want...

 This Is Information Gathering Part Tools:
 1. Get (A) Records